-Other features include starting and stopping external processes like playing songs or apps, displaying a countdown timer, queuing multiple animations, changing the opacity of objects, and a drag pad for manipulating objects from your phone.
+Other features ofinclude starting and stopping external processes like playing songs or apps, displaying a countdown timer, queuing multiple animations, changing the opacity of objects, and a drag pad for manipulating objects from your phone.

-- The best capture cards for 2020
+- The best capture cards for 2021

 - The best smart pens for 2021

 - The best tablets for kids in 2021

 - The best VR headset for the iPhone